Your data,

 Data is critical in this sector for:

 Like other industries, healthcare organizations are dealing with an ever-increasing influx of data.
-Medical information and imaging data must be managed for each department, recognizing that most of this sensitive data contain metadata that makes it difficult to understand.
-A healthcare organization’s data governance policy must therefore be capable of:
+Medical information and imaging data must be managed for each department, recognizing that most of this sensitive data contains metadata that makes it difficult to understand.
+A healthcare organization's data governance policy must, therefore, be capable of:

 Organizations must take advantage of data storage systems and keep their costs low to adopt a good data governance policy in the healthcare sector.
 This entails: